-2 CORINTHIANS

-OBSERVATIONS ABOUT 2 CORINTHIANS:
+2 CORINT

-- Paul established the church in Corinth on his second missionary journey.
+OBSERVATIONS ABOUT 2 CORINTHIANS: Paul established the church in Corinth on his second missionary journey.

-- Two of Paul's letters are written to the church at Corinth.
+Two of Paul's letters are written to the church at Corinth.
+1 Corinthians 2 Corinthians

-- 1 Corinthians

-- 2 Corinthians
+- 2 Conntnian

 - After 1 Corinthians had been received the church in Corinth, false teachers had entered in and stirred the people up against Paul.
 They claimed he was:

-- Fickle
+Fickle

 - Proud

 - Unimpressive in appearance

-- Unqualified as an apostle of Jesus Christ
+- Ungualified as an apostle of Jesus Christ

 - Paul penned 2 Corinthians in order to:

 - Express his thanksgiving for the repentant attitude that resulted from their having received 1 Corinthians.

-- To appeal to the rebellious members among them to accept his authority as an apostle of Jesus Christ.
+To appeal to the rebellious members among them to accept his authority as an apostle of Jesus Christ.

 - Titus and another brother carried 2 Corinthians to the church at Corinth.

-- When Paul made his third trip to Corinth, he wrote the Roman letter to the brethren in Rome. - 2 Corinthians 8-9 is the longest discussion of the principles and practice of giving found in the New Testament. - The city of Corinth: - After Corinth was destroyed by the Romans in 146 B.C., the city was rebuilt by Julius Caesar in 46 B.C. - The capital of Achaia. - Its official language was Latin. - It common language was Greek. - In Paul's day the population was about 7000,000 people. - 35 of the population were slaves. - · Was filled with shrines and temples. - Temple of Aphrodite, located on top of the 1,800 toot tall promotory called the Acrocorinthus, had some 1,000 temple prostitutes. - To "act like a Corinthian" became a synonym for debauchery and prostitution.
+- When Paul made his third trip to Corinth, he wrote the Roman letter to the brethren in Rome.

+- 2 Corinthians 8-9 is the longest discussion of the principles and practice of giving found in the New Testament.

+- The city of Corinth:

+After Corinth was destroyed by the Romans in 146 B.C., the city was rebuilt by Julius Caesar in 46 B.C.

+- The capital of Achaia.

+- Its official language was Latin.

+- It common language was Greek.

+- In Paul's day the population was about 7000,000 people.

+- 3 of the population were slaves.

+Was filled with shrines and temples.

+- was tilled with shrines and temples.

+Temple of Aphrodite, located on top of the 1,800 foot tall promotory called the Acrocorinthus, had some 1,000 temple prostitutes.

+- To "act like a Corinthian" became a synonym for debauchery and prostitution.